-8) Terminal Menu -- Various commands cleaned up as displayed on the terminal screen over the rear panel's Aux serial port connection.
+8) NEW FEATURE: Terminal Menu -- Various commands cleaned up as displayed on the terminal screen over the rear panel's Aux serial port connection.

-9) User Menu -- Text updated on some menu selections shown on the Cube display when the Menu pushbutton is tapped.
+9) NEW FEATURE: User Menu -- Text updated on some menu selections shown on the Cube display when the Menu pushbutton is tapped.

 Solutions, LLC.
 All Rights Reserved.